agrawalakhil/akhil.blog/about.md

 ## Professional

+* Currently leading the payroll product team at Rippling, earlier was leading the tax platform (tax calculation, tax payments & filing) and finance platform (payments, risk, compliance, accounting, reconciliation).

-* Currently at Razorpay, leading engineering team to build scalable financial infrastructure focusing particularly on reconciliation, accounting and pricing.
+* Previously at Razorpay, leading engineering team to build scalable financial infrastructure focusing particularly on reconciliation, accounting and pricing.

 * Earlier was leading the engineering team at Mobikon, building the largest integrated data-enabled restaurant marketplace and a powerful engagement platform for restaurants.